Birding the East Coast Trail : Witless Bay Ecological Reserve

 Puffin in ocean Witless Bay Newfoundland.

 As the boat made its way toward Gull Island, a Minke whale was spotted nearby.
-We spent a few minutes circling the whale, and were lucky enough to see it surface just off the side of the boat several times.
-This was very exciting, although the increasing number of puffins in the water around us were equally fascinating.
+We spent a few minutes circling the whale and were lucky enough to see it surface just off the side of the boat several times.
+This was very exciting, although the increasing number of puffins in the water around us was equally fascinating.

 Razorbill Atlantic bird Witless Bay IBA.